Data model structure

 * retrieving a value from the application configuration.

-The provider described below is a **data source for a data model leaf**.
-It is used to fetch the current currency exchange rate from an external API (NBP):
+The provider described below is **a data source for a data model leaf**.
+It is used to retrieve the current currency exchange rate from an external API (NBP):

 * `exchangeRate` is **a leaf (field)** in the tree,

-* this field has no children and represents a single value (currency exchange rate),
+* the field has no children and represents a single value (currency exchange rate),

-* it can be nested in a node, e.g.: `exchangeRates.exchangeRateEUR`.
+* can be nested in a node, e.g.: `exchangeRates.exchangeRateEUR`.

 * this value is passed to the provider from the data model,

-* the provider performs a GET request to the configured endpoint `nbpExchangeRate` using `api.rest.v1.get`,
+* the provider executes a GET request to the configured endpoint `nbpExchangeRate` using `api.rest.v1.get`,

-* the API response contains the object `body`, in which there is an array `rates`, and the first element is taken from the array (`rates[0]`), then its field `mid`, which represents the average currency exchange rate,
+* the API response contains the object `body`, which contains the array `rates`, and the first element is retrieved from the array (`rates[0]`), then its field `mid`, which represents the average exchange rate,

-* the provider returns an object containing the field `exchangeRate`, the value of this field corresponds to the retrieved currency exchange rate and can later be used in the data model or form.
+* the provider returns an object containing the field `exchangeRate`, the value of this field corresponds to the retrieved currency exchange rate and can be further used in the data model or form.

-Each field in the data model can have **data sources**defined.\
+Each field in the data model can have **data sources**.\

-The configuration is available by clicking the pencil icon next to the selected field, which opens the data source settings drawer associated with that field.
+The configuration is available after clicking the pencil icon next to the selected field, which opens the drawer of data source settings associated with that field.
 If data sources have already been defined for a given key, their names are visible in the panel - in the example shown, this is `exchangeRateFromNBPProvider`.
 After selecting a source, it is possible to configure input parameters and output mapping.

-In the **Parameters** the values passed to the provider are defined.\
+In the **Parameters** values passed to the provider are defined.\

 In the case described: